1943–44 Swiss Cup: Format

 This season's cup competition began on 22 August 1943 with the first two games of the preliminary round, the rest were played one week later on the week-end of 29 August.
 The competition was to be completed on Easter Monday, 10 April 1944, with the final, which, since 1937, was traditionally held in the country's capital, at the former Wankdorf Stadium in Bern.
 The preliminary round was held for the lower league teams that had not qualified themselves for the competition.
 The lower league teams that had qualified joined the competition in the first round.
 The clubs from this season's 1.
 Liga were given a bye for the first round and joined the competition in the second round.
 The clubs from the 1943–44 Nationalliga were given byes for the first three rounds.
 These teams joined the competition in the fourth round, which was played on the third day of Christmas, 26 December.
 In total 222 clubs played in this season's Cup competition, 14 from the Nationalliga, 25 from the 1.
 Liga, 68 from the 2.
 Liga and 115 from fourth tier 3.
 Liga.

 The matches were played in a knockout format.
 In the event of a draw after 90 minutes, the match went into extra time.
 In the event of a draw at the end of extra time, if agreed between the clubs, a replay was foreseen and this was played on the visiting team's pitch.
-Rules and regulations to this situation were altered and amended continuously by each regional football assocciation, due to the current situation (second world war).
+Rules and regulations to this situation were altered and amended continuously by each regional football association, due to the current situation (second world war).
 If the replay ended in a draw after extra time, or if a replay had not been agreed, a toss of a coin would establish the team that qualified for the next round.

 Preliminary round

-The lower league teams that had not qualified themselves for the competition via their regional football association's own regional cup competitions or had not achieved their assocciation's requirements, competed here in a kind of second chance round.
+The lower league teams that had not qualified themselves for the competition via their regional football association's own regional cup competitions or had not achieved their association's requirements, competed here in a kind of second chance round.
 Reserve teams were not admitted to the competition.
 The draw respected local regionalities.
 The preliminary round was played, with three exceptions, on Saturday 29 August 1943 and it consisted of 31 matches.